With the Saints

 There's no change in the seasons of yearning,

-and my hunger and love is the same,
+and my hunger and love are the same,

 and there still is a temple that's burning,